E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 - An SVI provides a Layer 2 switch with an IP interface for management
 - A dedicated management VLAN separates management addressing from the user network
 - Router-on-a-Stick provides routing between the user and management VLANs
-- NTP keeps network device clocks synchronized
+- NTP keeps device clocks synchronized
-- Consistent time makes events from different devices easier to compare
+- Consistent time improves event correlation during troubleshooting
-- Syslog sends device events to a centralized server
+- Syslog centralizes device events and system messages
 - SNMP provides remote visibility into device and interface information
 - Read-only SNMP allows monitoring without permitting configuration changes
-- NTP, Syslog, and SNMP perform different functions but work together as part of centralized network management
+- NTP, Syslog, and SNMP work together as part of centralized network management
-- All three services depend on working IP connectivity between the managed devices and the management network
+- Management services depend on working IP connectivity to the management server
-- Verification should prove that each service is actually operating rather than only showing its configuration
+- Verification should prove that each service is operating, not just configured

 ---